Card Operations & Usage

 Yes, you should notify your employer immediately, as you cannot work in secure areas without your card.

-The regulations require you to report a lost or stolen MSIC to the issuing body 'as soon as practicable' (r.
-6.08S(1))
+The regulations require you to report a lost or stolen MSIC to the issuing body within 7 days of becoming aware of it (r.
+6.08R)

 Details